-Date of incident (month) Nature of incident Nature of data invol Nature of incident Nature of data involved people potential Nature of incident Nature of data involved Number of people potentially affected Notification steps January 2016 Disclosed in error Service user name, mental health data 1 Individual notified by care team, DoH / ICO notification via HSCIC website Further action taken process improvements had Although no regulatory a ICO Improvement Revirecommendations made.
-We will continue to monit in systems or processes near-miss events will be Trust-wide communication governance training via to cal senior management fact-find has been undertaken in the wake of each incident and ess improvements have been actioned, where appropriate, to prevent recurrence.
-Ough no regulatory action was taken by the ICO, the Trust engaged by consent with an Improvement Review following a cluster of breaches and is now enacting the Note Items indicated were reported 'in year', but occurred prior to the current reporting year.
+Date of incident (month) Nature of incident Nature of data involved Number of people potentially affected Notification steps January 2016 Disclosed in error Service user name, mental health data 1 Individual notified by care team, DoH / ICO notification via HSCIC website Further action taken A local senior management fact-find has been undertaken in the wake of each incident a process improvements have been actioned, where appropriate, to prevent recurrence.
+Although no regulatory action was taken by the ICO, the Trust engaged by consent with ICO Improvement Review following a cluster of breaches and is now enacting t recommendations made.
+We will continue to monitor and assess information governance breaches.
+When weakness in systems or processes are identified there will be interventions undertaken.
+Low-level a near-miss events will be monitored and when there are common themes we will underta Trust-wide communications to address these themes.
+We will continue to support informati governance training via the national e-learning tool and aim for all staff to undertake annu refresher training as a reminder of their information governance obligations. revent recurrence. gaged by consent with an nd is now enacting the eaches.
+When weaknesses undertaken.
+Low-level and themes we will undertake inue to support information I staff to undertake annual Note Items indicated were reported 'in year', but occurred prior to the current reporting year.